geekism/openvpn-install/README.md

 **A:** I recommend these:

-- [Vultr](https://goo.gl/Xyd1Sc): Worldwide locations, IPv6 support, starting at $3.50/month
-- [PulseHeberg](https://goo.gl/76yqW5): France, unlimited bandwidth, starting at €3/month
-- [Digital Ocean](https://goo.gl/qXrNLK): Worldwide locations, IPv6 support, starting at $5/month
+- [BuyVM](bit.ly/307baaU):  Worldwide locations, IPv6 support, starting at $3.5/month

 ---